antilatency/Antilatency.DisplayStylus.Unity.SDK/README.md

 ## Adding DisplayStylus to the Scene
 In the top Unity menu, select **Display Stylus -> Create In Scene**.

-It's **important to know** this when testing in the Unity Editor.
-The position of the styluses is updated in Application.onBeforeRender.
-Make sure that the **Game Viewport is open and active**, as Unity will not call Application.onBeforeRender otherwise.

 ## Display

 The Display component is responsible for connecting to the controller that manages the markers.